AhoodSwar/krev-cefr-revision-analysis/README.md

 The repository is anonymised for review.

-## Software requirements
+## Requirements

-The analysis was run using Python 3.12.0 with the following package versions:
+The analysis was conducted using Python 3.12.0.

-- numpy 2.4.2
-- pandas 3.0.1
-- scikit-learn 1.8.0
-- mord 0.7
-- matplotlib 3.10.8
+Install the required Python packages using:

+    pip install -r requirements.txt

 ## Repository contents